wuhan2020/Hackathon/ChallengeProject/DiagnoseMe/README.md

 Diagnosis and geolocation platform  in real time for suspected cases of COVID-19

 In order to reduce the risk of transmission of  on the way to the hospital and promote rapid management, our project will implement a mobile application for remote self-diagnosis of symptoms (thanks to connected objects) and suspected case mapping  so that a specialized ambulance can travel to the scene to remove the suspected patient.

-# General Fonctions
+# Main Fonctions
+FAQ on COVID-19 (HELP)
 Remote Diagnose
-Prevention Guide
-Suspected cases mapping
+Get the constants of the user using captors and make the diagnosis Prevention (TIPS)
+Geolocation and Management of the suspected cases by Hospital Hospital Notification

 # About DiagnoseMe ?